SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_SSL_CIPHER_LIST.md

 For setting TLS 1.3 ciphers see CURLOPT_TLS13_CIPHERS(3).

-A valid example of a cipher list is:
+A valid example of a cipher list with OpenSSL is:
 ~~~
 "ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:"
 "ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305"